vincent-grande/vincent-grande.github.io/_pages/about.md

 My research deals with the analysis of networks and data sets with higher-order information.
 A central motive is to use a blend of techniques from **algebra**, **topology**, **homotopy theory**, and **network science** to explore the relationship between **small-scale connectivity data** and other localised information, and **large-scale behaviour and global properties of data sets**.

+A **talk on Hodge Learning and my research** I gave at the networks seminar at the University of Oxford is [available on YouTube](https://www.youtube.com/watch?v=TjUo6ITCGqk).

 If you are interested in my research and have questions, new ideas, or suggestions, feel free to get in touch! :)

 ##### Short CV